fieldtrip/website/faq/how_can_i_determine_the_onset_of_an_effect.md

 The answer below starts from the idea of cluster-based statistics, but applies to determining onset in general.
 {% include markup/end %}

 The cluster represents the thresholded uncorrected massive univariate statistics.
-The onset of where the uncorrected massive univariate statistics exceeds the threshold depends on the statistical sensitivity.
-E.g. consider that you use a [t-score](http://en.wikipedia.org/wiki/Student%27s_t-test) to quantify the condition difference
+The onset of where the uncorrected massive univariate statistics exceeds the threshold depends on the statistical sensitivity. e.g., consider that you use a [t-score](http://en.wikipedia.org/wiki/Student%27s_t-test) to quantify the condition difference

     t = sqrt(N) * (mean(x1) - mean(x2)) / std(x)